Patterson-Sullivan theory for Anosov subgroups: Critical exponent

-The metric space $(X,\dr)$ is a complete Riemannian manifold and, in particular, it is {\em geodesic}, i.e., any two points in $X$ can be connected by a geodesic segment.
+The metric space $(X,\dr)$ is a complete Riemannian manifold and, in particular, it is {\em geodesic}: Any two points in $X$ can be connected by a geodesic segment.
 The (pseudo-)metric space $(X,\df)$ is also a geodesic space.
 The geodesics in $(X,\df)$ are called {\em Finsler geodesics}.
-All the Riemannian geodesics are also Finsler, however, there are other Finsler geodesics when $\rank(X) \ge 2$.
+All the Riemannian geodesics are also Finsler, however, the converse is generally false: There are non-Riemannian Finsler geodesics when $\rank(X) \ge 2$.
 The precise description of all Finsler geodesics is given in \cite[Subsec.
 5.1.3]{MR3811766}.
 We merely use this description as a definition of Finsler geodesics.

 \begin{defn}[Finsler geodesics] Let $I\subset \mb{R}$.
 A path $\ell : I \ra X$ is called a {\em Finsler geodesic} if there exists a pair of antipodal flags $\t_\pm\in\Ft$ such that $\ell(I)\subset P(\t_+,\t_-)$ and